nbarrasson/aroworkshop/_entries/03-00 install app.md

 ### Deploy an application from OpenShift Web Console

+> Workshop coaches will give your the URL to connect to the OpenShift Web Console.
+Then use AAD credentials provided.

 {% collapsible %}

 Red Hat OpenShift proposes several strategies to build and deploy applications on the platform.
 It is very helpful to leverage containers technology without knowledges about it.